CALL NOW FOR A FREE CONSULTATION:888-407-2955

 According to the Mayo Clinic, the most common causes of spinal cord injuries include:

-Paralysis occurs when, because of an accident, disease or another reason, a part of the body is incapable of movement.
-There are several types overall, but for severe paralysis there are two main types.
-Paraplegia is when the arms or legs cease to function; quadriplegia is the term applied when no limbs function.
+Paralysis occurs when a part of the body is incapable of movement because of an accident, disease, or another reason.
+There are several types overall, but there are two main types of severe paralysis.
+Paraplegia is when the arms or legs cease functioning; quadriplegia is the term used when no limbs function.
 ABC News reports that one in 50 Americans suffer from some sort of paralysis.

 • Stroke